nkern/nkern.github.io/bayeslim/bayeslim.md

 permalink: /bayeslim/
 ---

-The Bayesian Line Intensity Mapping (BayesLIM) project leverages advances in machine learning software and hardware to deliver a comprehensive Bayesian forward model for cosmological intensity mapping experiments.
-Its goal is to enable the first robust detection of the high redshift 21 cm signal, while faithfully accounting for covariant uncertainties between the signal and contaminants.
-The BayesLIM codebase is currently under development and will be released in 2024.
-For now, see an intial proof-of-concept (<a href="https://ml4physicalsciences.github.io/2023/files/NeurIPS_ML4PS_2023_154.pdf" target="_blank">Kern 2023</a>) presented at the NeurIPS 2023 "ML for the Physical Sciences" workshop.
+The Bayesian Line Intensity Mapping (BayesLIM) project leverages advances in machine learning software and hardware to deliver an end-to-end, differentiable Bayesian forward model for cosmological intensity mapping experiments.
+Its goal is to enable the first robust detection of the high redshift 21 cm signal, while faithfully accounting for covariant uncertainties between the signal and foreground and instrumental systematics.
+See the paper (<a href="https://arxiv.org/abs/2504.07090" target="_blank">Kern 2025</a>) for more details.
+To see the code checkout the <a href="https://github.com/BayesLIM/BayesLIM" target="_blank">GitHub repo</a> or see the <a href="https://bayeslim.readthedocs.io/en/latest/" target="_blank">documentation</a>.

 <div class="text-center">
   {%- include figure.html